Basteed History, Family Crest & Coats of Arms

 Early Notables of the Basteed family (pre 1700)

-Migration of the Basteed family to the New World and Oceana
+Migration of the Basteed family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Basteeds to arrive on North American shores: Henry Bastard, who sailed to Virginia in 1657.
 George Bastert journeyed to Philadelphia in 1806.
 In Canada David Basteder was among the United Empire Loyalists who settled there in the 1780s and John Pollexfen Bastard was living in Leeds County, Ontario in 1878..